ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 Also, keep in mind that:

-- The Proxmox VE system is installed in the SSD drive, but only using 63 GiB of its available storage space.
+- The Proxmox VE system is installed in the SSD drive, but it is only using 63 GiB of its available storage space.
-- The filesystem is `ext4`.
+- The Proxmox VE filesystem is `ext4`.

-## Initial filesystem configuration (**PVE web console**)
+## Initial filesystem configuration (PVE web console)

-Log in the **web console** as `root`.
-In a recently installed Proxmox VE node, you'll see that, at the `Datacenter` level, the `Storage` already has an initial configuration:
+Log in your Proxmox VE's web console as `root`.
+In a recently installed Proxmox VE node, you can see that, at the `Datacenter` level, the `Storage` already has an initial configuration:

 ![Datacenter storage's initial configuration](images/g005/datacenter_storage_initial_configuration.webp "Datacenter storage's initial configuration")

-Meanwhile, at the `pve` **node** level you can see which storage drives you have available in your physical system.
+Meanwhile, at the `pve` **node level** you can see which storage drives you have available in your physical system.
 Remember, **one node represents one physical server**:

 ![pve node disks screen](images/g005/pve_node_disks_screen.webp "pve node disks screen")

 Proxmox shows some technical details from each disk, and also about the partitions present on each of them.
 At this point, only the `/dev/sda` ssd drive has partitions, the ones corresponding to the Proxmox VE installation.

-On the other hand, be aware that Proxmox VE has installed itself within a LVM structure, but the web console won't show you much information about it.
-Go to the `Disks > LVM` option at your **node** level:
+On the other hand, be aware that Proxmox VE has installed itself within a LVM structure, but the web console does not show much information about it.
+Go to the `Disks > LVM` option at your **node level**:

 ![pve node LVM screen](images/g005/pve_node_disks_lvm_screen.webp "pve node LVM screen")

 There is a volume group in your `sda` device which fills most of the space in the SSD drive.
-But this screen **does not show you the complete underlying LVM structure**.
+But this screen **does not show the complete underlying LVM structure**.

 In the `Disks > LVM-Thin` screen you can see a bit more information regarding the **LVM-Thin pools** enabled in the system:

 ![pve node LVM-Thin screen](images/g005/pve_node_disks_lvm-thin_screen.webp "pve node LVM-Thin screen")

-The LVM thinpool created by the Proxmox VE installation it's called `data` and appears unused.
+The LVM thinpool created by the Proxmox VE installation is called `data` and appears unused.
 In Proxmox VE, a LVM thinpool is were the disk images for the virtual machines and containers can be stored and grow dynamically.

 When you unfold the `pve` node under the `Datacenter` tree on the left, you can see three leafs.
 Two of those leafs are the storages shown at the `Datacenter` level.
 Clicking on the `local (pve)` one will show you a screen like the following:

 ![pve node local storage screen](images/g005/pve_node_storage_local_initial_screen.webp "pve node local storage screen")

 This page offers several tabs like `Summary`, which is the one shown above.
 The tabs shown will change depending on the type of storage, and they also depend on what Proxmox VE content types have been enabled on the storage.
 Notice how the `Usage` statistic of the `Storage 'local' on the node 'pve'` indicates a total capacity of 25.71 GiB.
-This is the main system partition, but it's just a portion of the `pve` LVM volume group's total capacity.
+This is the main system partition, but it is just a portion of the `pve` LVM volume group's total capacity.

 The rest of the space is assigned to the LVM-Thin pool, which can be seen by browsing into the `local-lvm (pve)` leaf: